A Trio of Photos: Floating Seaweeds at Fulford Harbour

 This Mute Swan (Cygnus olor) immediately swam over when it saw me standing near the shoreline.
 I presume people feed the small population of the non-native Swans here and this one was heading over for a free snack.
 It wasn’t going to get anything from me, but I did take the opportunity to make a photograph.
 This was right near the outflow of Fulford Creek into Fulford Harbour which is probably a good place to forage for tasty morsels in a more natural way.

-fulford creek estuary on salt spring isalnd
+fulford creek estuary on salt spring island

 Fulford Creek Estuary (Purchase)